Depression After Breakup: Causes, Signs & How to Get Over

 5 ways to avoid depression after a breakup

-While treatment for depression may be necessary in some cases, there are strategies for avoiding serious breakup depression that requires treatment.
+While treatment for depression may be necessary in some cases, there are strategies for avoiding serious breakup depression that require treatment.
 Here are five tips for preventing breakup depression symptoms:

 1. Stay socially connected

-You may be tempted to stay at home and sulk when you are struggling with sadness after a breakup, but it is important to stay connected with other people.
+You may be tempted to stay home and sulk when you are struggling with sadness after a breakup, but staying connected with other people is important.

 Social isolation will just make you feel worse.
-Make coffee dates with friends, attend your usual activities and events, or reach out to others online for support.
+Make coffee dates with friends, attend your usual activities and events, or contact others online for support.

 Building and maintaining social connections can help you to relate to other people and fill some of the voids that develop at the end of a romantic relationship.